TCS certificate service

 As part of its TCS certificate service, the Restena Foundation offers users, individuals, as well as institutions, 4 types of certificates for most common software (web browsers, e-mail clients, smartphones, etc)

 Certificates for individuals

-Any individual working in one of the establishments connected to the RESTENA network may use client certificates for natural (person certificates).
+Any individual working in one of the establishments connected to the RESTENA network may use certificates for individuals (clients certificates).
 These certificates allow them, for example, to be authenticated for a service, to digitally sign documents and messages, and also to exchange information securely online.

 Certificates for institutions

 Certificates allowing the institution to be authenticated as the owner of its server(s), ensuring the confidentiality and security of electronic exchanges in every communication between their server(s) and external server(s) or web browsers.
 Visual indicators in the navigation bar, such as a padlock symbol and "https", confirm to the user that their browsing session is secure